shoemker/MaskedHabbit/README.md

 	<li>Javascript: As the Rails backend uses Ruby as its programming language, React and Redux use Javascript for the frontend programming language.</li>
 	<li>AJAX: The frontend uses AJAX to get information from the database.
 	<li>HTML: The page is, of course, rendered in HTML.</li>
-	<li>CSS: Everything is styled with CSS.
+	<li>CSS: The HTML is styled with CSS.
 </ol>
 <br>
 <h2>Features</h2>